 - 7.1 Administration will inform the faculty and staff about the copyright law.
 The person or persons using the copies will be held responsible for upholding the copyright law. - 7.2 Faculty will educate their students about copyright and plagiarism and how to properly cite materials using their preferred format for their class work.
-The "Know Your Copy Rights" brochure is a resource the fFaculty should may use the available Purdue OWL (Online Writing Lab) at https://owl.purdue.edu/ to educate themselves and their students.
-The brochure is available online at https://www.knowyourcopyrights.org/storage/documents/kycrbrochure.pdf. - 7.3 The institution will provide an official statement that the faculty will include in their syllabi about copyright. - 7.4 There are both civil and criminal repercussions for copyright infringement. - 7.4.1 The holder of a valid copyright can file a civil lawsuit, and anyone found liable for civil copyright infringement may be ordered to pay either actual damages or statutory damages affixed at not less than \$750 and not more than \$300,000 per work infringed.
+Faculty may use the available Purdue OWL (Online Writing Lab) at https://owl.purdue.edu/ to educate themselves and their students. - 7.3 The institution will provide an official statement that the faculty will include in their syllabi about copyright. - 7.4 There are both civil and criminal repercussions for copyright infringement. - 7.4.1 The holder of a valid copyright can file a civil lawsuit, and anyone found liable for civil copyright infringement may be ordered to pay either actual damages or statutory damages affixed at not less than \$750 and not more than \$300,000 per work infringed.
 For willful infringement, a court may award up to \$150,000 per work infringed.
-A court can also, in its discretion, assess court costs and attorneys' fees against the person found liable for civil infringement. - 7.4.2 Willful copyright infringement can also be a felony violation of federal law, which may result in criminal penalties including imprisonment of up to five years, fines of up to \$250,000 or both per offense. - 7.5 All areas where copiers are located will have a brief statement about copyright placed within sight of the copiers.
-Southern is not in compliance with this policy.
-Recommendation to strike 7.5 completely.
+A court can also, in its discretion, assess court costs and attorneys' fees against the person found liable for civil infringement. - 7.4.2 Willful copyright infringement can also be a felony violation of federal law, which may result in criminal penalties including imprisonment of up to five years, fines of up to \$250,000 or both per offense.